Materials-Consortia/OPTIMADE/optimade.md

 ### <a name="h.6.2.5">6.2.5. dimension\_types</a>

 * Description: a list of three integers.
 For each of the three directions indicated by the three lattice vectors (see property `lattice_vectors`) this list indicates if that direction is periodic (value 1) or non-periodic (value 0).
+Note: each periodicity direction is *not* one of the Cartesian x, y, z directions but the directions specified by the `lattice_vectors`.
 * Requirements:
   * This property is required.
-  * it must be a list of length 3.
+  * it MUST be a list of length 3.
-  * each element must be an integer and can assume only the value 0 or 1.
+  * each element MUST be an integer and can assume only the value 0 or 1.
 * Examples:
   * For a molecule: `[0, 0, 0]`
   * For a wire along the direction specified by the third lattice vector: `[0, 0, 1]`